Per wiki policy, Spoilers Off applies here and all spoilers are unmarked. You Have Been Warned.

 - The things Enid and K.O. imagine to make themselves cry.
 K.O. thinks of dropping a hot dog; Enid thinks of an obnoxious customer.

-- Even better because K.O. only starts sniffling over the hot dog, but the thought of a customer has Enid crying an entire pool of tears.
+- Even better because K.O. only starts sniffling over the hot dog, but the thought of having to deal with Pird has Enid crying an entire pool of tears.

 - K.O. cheerily telling his inner evil self "See you in my nightmares!"